danielcmorris/littleberry/README.md

 Everything else is public.

 ### Webpages
 The admin pages are hidden by setting the userlevel in a sessionStorage variable, but if someone were to mess with that directly, they'd be able to see the empty templates.
-They can't do anything, but some people have a problem with that and try to lock stuff down at the s
+They can't do anything, but some people have a problem with that and try to lock stuff down at the server.
+In my experience, I really don't care if people hack around in javascript and see empty templates.

 ## API Reference